 - Good for measles: Boiled water of water chestnuts is good for measles patients.

-- Anti-viral: The presence of antioxidants like polyphenols and flavonoids, acts as anti-viral, anti-bacterial, anti-cancer, and anti-fungal.
+- Anti-viral: The presence of antioxidants like polyphenols and flavonoids acts as anti-viral, anti-bacterial, anti-cancer, and anti-fungal.

 Nutritional facts